Saturday Night Live season 26: Writers

 Jim Downey rejoins the writing staff this season.
 James Anderson, who went on to write on SNL for decades, joins the writing staff as a new writer.

 Starting with the Charlie Sheen-hosted episode, Tina Fey's is officially credited as head writer (as opposed to writing supervisor like the previous season, in which she was in the same role, just under a different name).

 Additionally, starting with that episode, longtime writer Dennis McNicholas (who had been a writer since 1995) is named as Fey's co-head writer, after having been a creative consultant for the past 1½ seasons; meanwhile, fellow writer Harper Steele (who had been a writer since 1995) was officially named a Creative Consultant, now renamed as Writing Supervisor, alongside Paula Pell.

 Erik Kenward (a current producer for the show) joins the writing staff with the Katie Holmes-hosted episode.

-This was also the final season for longtime writers Adam McKay (a writer since 1995) and Robert Carlock (a writer since 1996).
-McKay left after six years, while Carlock left after five.
+This was also the final season for longtime writers Adam McKay (a writer for six years since 1995) and Robert Carlock (a writer for five years since 1996).